croservices/cro-webapp/README.md

 <&select(.countries, 'country')>
 ```

-A template macro works somehwat like a template subroutine, except that the usage
+A template macro works somewhat like a template subroutine, except that the usage
 of it has a body.
 This body is passed as a thunk, meaning that the macro can choose
 to render it 0 or more times), optionally setting a new default target.
 For example,
 a macro wrapping some content up in a Bootstrap card might look like: